ComputerVisionUniandes/IBIO4680/06-Segmentation/Answers/README.md

 Gabriel Andrés Espinosa Barrios

+## 1 Links of the Answers:

-# # The link of the Answers files, folders and results are in : https://github.com/ComputerVisionUniandes/IBIO4680/tree/master/06-Segmentation/Answers
+The link of the Answers files, folders and results are in : https://github.com/ComputerVisionUniandes/IBIO4680/tree/master/06-Segmentation/Answers

-# # We develope a special K-Means foulder for the results.
+## 2. We develope a special K-Means folder for the results.